CoinWeek Ancient Coin Series by Mike Markowitz …..

-THE LEPORIDAE ARE A FAMILY OF MAMMALS, including some 60 species of rabbits and hares.
-With a wide range of symbolic associations (good luck, fertility, cleverness, swiftness, et al.), the European rabbit (Oryctolagus cuniculus) and hare (Lepus europaeus) have a long history in Western art, mythology and folkore.
+THE LEPORIDAE ARE a family of mammals, including some 60 species of rabbits and hares.
+With a wide range of symbolic associations (good luck, fertility, cleverness, swiftness, et al.), the European rabbit (Oryctolagus cuniculus) and hare (Lepus europaeus) have a long history in Western art, mythology and folklore.

 Naturally, they appear on coins.

 Many ancient Greek cities adopted symbolic or mythical animals as badges or totems.
 Athens chose the owl due to its association with Athena.
 Corinth chose the Pegasus.
 For Cyzicus in Anatolia, it was the tuna fish.
 And so on.

 Americans have a similar custom: the dolphin for Miami, the colt for Indianapolis, the bear for Chicago.
 Several cities in “Magna Graecia” (the region of southern Italy and Sicily settled by Greek colonists beginning in the eighth century BCE) adopted the leaping hare as a distinctive symbol on their classical-era coinage.